ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal3.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*

-I think this proposal wants to give employees more flexibilty by allowing employees to connect to the organisations servers from home using a VPN which has greater upsides than just making it seem like they're in the office, VPNs encrypt data making it resilience from interference whereas connecting directly to the organisations servers can be unsecure and exposed to malicous interception from a threat actor(Man in the Middle attack).
+I think this proposal wants to give employees more flexibilty by allowing employees to connect to the organisations servers from home using a VPN which has greater upsides than just making it seem like they're in the office, VPNs encrypt data making it invulnerable from interference whereas connecting directly to the organisations servers can be unsecure and exposed to malicous interception from a threat actor(Man in the Middle attack).